Image to Base64 Converter

 Let the browser encode them

-The converter reads each file locally and creates Base64 output automatically.
+The converter reads each image locally in your browser and creates Base64 output automatically.

 3